 Tips on Bananas

-If you are using frozen bananas they can lead to a thinner batter.
+If you are using frozen and thawed bananas they can lead to a thinner batter.
 If this is the case you may need to use a little bit more almond flour to reach the desired consistency.

 Older bananas will do this as well.
 Just add almond flour a teaspoon at a time until you have a thicker batter that can be scooped up to put on the baking tray.